processfeedback/docs.processfeedback.org/index.md

 Indicators based on copy-paste events, timing, and revision patterns

 ### 2. Prompts for discussing the writing process [Read ↗](writing-process-reflection-prompts.md)
-Guide for teachers to discuss a Writing Process Report with students
+Guide for teachers to discuss a writing process report with students

 ---